evgzakharov/big_migration/README.md

 Simple project on Java and Spring Boot 1.5 with two controllers, service and in-memory repository.
 Project build by Groovy Dsl in Gradle

 ## Step 2
 Migrate to Spring Boot 2 and Junit 5.
-Main difference appeare in tests and dependencies in build.gradle.
+Main difference appears in tests and dependencies in build.gradle.

 ## Step 3
 Convert code to Kotlin, mostly by Intellij Idea and after clean code to Kotlin style.
 For mocking add [mockito-kotlin library](https://github.com/nhaarman/mockito-kotlin)